trujunzhang/App-1.4.26-2-fixed/README.md

 - Web => `index.website.js`
 - Desktop => `index.desktop.js`

-Note that `index.js` should be the default and only platform-specific implementations should be done in their respective files. i.e: If you have mobile-specific implementation in `index.native.js`, then the desktop/web implementation can be contained in a shared `index.js`.
+**Note:** `index.js` should be the default and only platform-specific implementations should be done in their respective files. i.e: If you have mobile-specific implementation in `index.native.js`, then the desktop/web implementation can be contained in a shared `index.js`.

 `index.ios.js` and `index.android.js` are used when the app is running natively on respective platforms.
 These files are not used when users access the app through mobile browsers, but `index.website.js` is used instead. `index.native.js` are for both iOS and Android native apps. `index.native.js` should not be included in the same module as `index.ios.js` or `index.android.js`.